heymichellemac/heymichellemac-hugo/content/blog/2020/book-steal-like-an-artist.md

 With that in mind, I have been very much encouraged to prune and manage the content feeds that I consume.
 I’d like to build up a list of small but high-quality content sources across platforms like YouTube (videos), Feedly (articles), and Podcasts.

 I hope that by doing this I can become a “conscious consumer” and be able to learn more by engaging with high-quality media sources.

-In fact, I recently shared an article on my blog about how I consciously consume content like books, articles, and videos using Notion.
-You can read that article here: [Notion Library Tour: How I Capture Knowledge On What I Watch & Read](/notion-library-tour/).